 - Core strength and osteoporosis — why is core strength important if you have osteoporosis?

 Enter your email address and I will start you on this free course.
 I do not SPAM or share your email address (or any information) with third parties.
 You can unsubscribe from my mail list at any time.

-Make the squat exercise a regular part of you exercise program to keep you in shape for shoveling.
+Make the squat exercise a regular part of you exercise program to keep you in shape and ready to shovel snow or gravel.
 There are several types of squat exercises (they vary depending on your prescribed exercise level) in the Exercise for Better Bones program.

 When you purchase your Exercise for Better Bones program, you not only receive your osteoporosis exercise program, you also receive an e-book with many of the activities of daily living that you should modify.
 The ebook contains clear and easy to follow pictures and illustrations.